This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Rather than using three separate holes to mount the faucet onto a sink, the single hole faucet uses a single hole.
 Despite only using a single hole for mounting, the single-holed faucet carries the same capabilities as the centerset faucet in that it connects to your water supply in the exact same way.

-Most single-hole faucets will only have one tap or handle to provide both hot and cold water, and they are found throughout bathrooms and kitchens alike.
+Most single-hole faucets will only have one tap or handle to provide both hot and cold water.
+Single hole faucets are used in both kitchens and bathrooms.

 With this said, it is also possible to find a single-holed faucet with two separate taps to provide water temperatures as you desire.

-- They use one handle for a more minimal look
+- One handle – Provides a more minimal and sleek look

 Centerset vs Single Hole Faucet: What Are The Main Differences?